Chia-Network/chia-docs/docs/academy/academy-intro/academy-overview.md

 :::tip Question 2

-What is the serialized form of this chialisp puzzle?
+What is the serialized form of this Chialisp puzzle?

 ```chialisp
 (mod (arg1 arg2) (+ arg1 arg2))